Maidan Nezalezhnosti: Independent Ukraine

-Following the construction, the old familiar look of the square, with its many fountains, was significantly altered and the public reaction to the new look of the square was mixed at first.
+Following the construction, the previous look of the square, with its many fountains, was significantly altered and the public reaction to the new look of the square was mixed at first.
 However, by now the square's monument to Kyi, Shchek, Khoryv and Lybid, the legendary founders of Kyiv, the folklore hero Cossack Mamay, the city's historic protector Archangel Michael as well as a more modern invention, the protecting goddess Berehynia surmounting the Independence Monument victory column commemorating the independence of Ukraine, and the many glass domes are easily recognisable as parts of the modern city centre.

 A mostly underground shopping mall called Globus was built under the square to replace the old and shabby giant underpass formerly dubbed by Kyivans as "Truba" (the Tube).

 Trade-Unions House was severely damaged during the fire in February 2014, so later it went through a reconstruction.

-Future developments of the square include the demolition of the old "Ukrayina" hotel (formerly hotel "Moskva"), and building a new 68-floor building instead.
+Future developments of the square include the demolition of the old Hotel Ukraine (formerly hotel "Moskva"), and building a new 68-floor building instead.

+During the Russo-Ukrainian war, a drone fell on the square during a Russian attack on 16 March 2026.